mlukasie/Python-Toolkit-Playground/README.md

-Project's purpose is storing effects of learning Data Science and AI related technologies such as:
+Project's purpose is documenting process of learning Data Science and AI related technologies such as:
 * NumPy
 * Pandas
 * Matplotlib